 The Centre for International Governance Innovation (CIGI) is pleased to invite you to a virtual event with CIGI Senior Fellow Dr. Laura DeNardis celebrating the launch of her latest book, The Internet in Everything: Freedom and Security in a World with No Off Switch (Yale University Press, 2020).
 In her book, Dr. DeNardis introduces the idea that the diffusion of the internet into the physical world radically escalates governance concerns around privacy, discrimination, human safety, democracy and national security.
 The social and economic benefits of the IoT are great, but the internet infrastructure has become a proxy for political power where an outage in cyberspace could result in not only a loss of communication but also potentially a loss of life.

-Join Dr. DeNardis on Wednesday, January 13th at 7:00pm ET for a presentation followed by Q&A on the strengths of power embedded in our existing technology and new cyber policy solutions for a world where everything is connected.
+Join Dr. DeNardis on Wednesday, January 13 at 7:00 p.m.
+ET for a presentation followed by a Q&A on the strengths of power embedded in our existing technology and new cyber policy solutions for a world where everything is connected.

 A scholar of internet architecture and governance, Laura DeNardis joined CIGI as a senior fellow in 2013.
 A professor at American University and affiliated fellow at Yale Law School’s Information Society Project, her research focuses on global internet governance.